tpoisot/ms_pop_networks/ms_revised.md

 Once individuals meet, whether they will interact is widely thought to be the product of an array of behavioral, phenotypic, and cultural aspects that can conveniently be referred to as a "trait-based process".
-Two populations can interact when their traits values allow it, *e.g.* viruses are able to overcome host resistance, predators can capture the preys, trees provide enough shading for shorter grasses to grow.
+Two populations can interact when their traits values allow it, *e.g.* viruses are able to overcome host resistance, predators can capture their preys, trees provide enough shading for shorter grasses to grow.
 Non-matching traits will effectively prevent the existence of an interaction, as demonstrated by
 @ole11.
 Under this perspective, the existence of interactions can be mapped onto trait values, and interaction networks will consequently vary along with variation in local trait distribution.
 In this section, we review how trait-based processes impact network structure, how they can create variation, and the perspective they open for an evolutionary approach.

 ## The basic processes

 There is considerable evidence that, at the species level, interaction partners are selected on the grounds of matching trait values.
 Random networks built on these rules exhibit realistic structural properties [@wil00; @sto05].
-Trait values, however, vary from population to population within species; it is therefore expected that the local interactions will be contingent upon traits spatial distribution (\autoref{f:traits}).
-The fact that a species' niche can appear large if it is the aggregation of narrow but differentiated individual or population niches is now well established [@dev10;@bol03] and has also reinforced the need to understand intra-specific trait variation to describe the structure and dynamics of communities [@woo10; @bol11].
+Trait values, however, vary from population to population within species;
+it is therefore expected that the local interactions will be contingent upon the spatial distribution of the traits (\autoref{f:traits}).
+The fact that a species' niche can appear large if it is the aggregation of narrow but differentiated individual or population niches is now well established [@dev10;@bol03] and has also reinforced the need to understand intra-specific trait variation to describe the structure and dynamics of communities [@woo10;
+@bol11].
 Nevertheless, this notion has yet to percolate into the literature on network structure despite its most profound consequence: a species appearing generalist at the regional scale can easily be specialized in *each* of the patches it occupies.
 This reality has long been recognized by functional ecologists, which are now increasingly predicting the *variance* in traits of different populations within a species [@vio12].

 Empirically, there are several examples of intraspecific trait variation resulting in extreme interaction turnover.
 A particularly spectacular example